The Credit Union Mortgage Difference

 How does a credit union mortgage work?

-The Irish League of Credit Unions (ILCU) worked with a number of credit unions to design and build a mortgage ‘shared service’ so that participating credit unions can have the support and assurance they need to be successful in mortgage lending.
+The Irish League of Credit Unions (ILCU) worked with a number of credit unions to design and build a credit union mortgage ‘shared service’ so that participating credit unions can have the support and assurance they need to be successful in residential mortgage lending.

 Each participating credit union sets its own mortgage interest rate at local level, and will also make the final lending/approval decision.
 The ILCU will coordinate and provide centralised, administrative support through the shared service, or Mortgage Hub.
-The mortgages are provided for residential purchases.
+Credit union mortgages are provided for residential purchases.

-A mortgage from a credit union is unique in many ways;
+A credit union mortgage is unique in many ways;

 - Every credit union is owned by its members, the people who save with it and borrow from it.
 A mortgage from a credit union is funded by the savings of other people within your community

 - All lending decisions are taken at local level, not in some remote head office.

 - Credit unions excel in personal service which they provide.
 For a record breaking four years in a row, credit unions have been voted the best organisation for customer experience in the CXi Ireland report

 You can read in more detail about the unique benefits of credit union loan here.
 For more detailed information on credit union mortgages see here.